l1maor/vehicle-workshop/README.md

+# Project specification and requisites
+A workshop company records each incoming vehicle's license plate and VIN number.
+It accepts diesel, gasoline and electric vehicles.
+For diesel vehicles, it also records the type of injection pump used, which can be linear or rotary.
+For electric vehicles, it records the type of battery (GEL or LITHIUM) and the battery voltage and current.
+In the case of gasoline vehicles, the type of fuel used is recorded, which may be B83, B90, B94 or B100, or a combination of these.

+The vehicles can be converted or not, that is, converted from one type of fuel to another.
+The company only supports the conversion of electric vehicles to gasoline.

+The company would like to have a web application through which it can perform the following operations:

+- Obtain the inventory of vehicles in the workshop.
+To be able to search the inventory by vehicle type.
+- Check in and check out vehicles, avoid duplicates with the same license plate and VIN.
+- Obtain the registration information of the vehicles in the inventory.
+This information is coded as follows:
+Diesel vehicles: License plate + type of injection pump.
+Electric vehicles: VIN + Voltage + Current + Battery Type Gasoline vehicles: License plate + Type of fuel used.

+In case one of the vehicles is reconvertible, in addition to the registration information, you must obtain the reconversion data: License plate + type of fuel to be used by the vehicle after conversion.

+# Requisitos del proyecto (es)

+Una empresa de talleres registra de cada vehículo que entra su matrícula y el número de identificación (VIN).
+Admite vehículos de diesel, gasolina y eléctricos.
+De los vehículos de diesel registra además el tipo de bomba de inyección que usa, la cual puede ser lineal o rotatoria.
+De los eléctricos registra el tipo de batería (GEL o LITIO) y el voltaje y la corriente de la batería.
+En el caso de los de gasolina se registra el tipo de combustible que usa, que puede ser B83, B90, B94 o B100, o una combinación de estos.

+Los vehículos pueden ser reconvertidos o no, o sea, llevados de un tipo de combustible a otro.
+La empresa solo admite reconversión de vehículos eléctricos a gasolina.

+La empresa desea contar con una aplicación web mediante la cuál pueda realizar las siguientes operaciones:

+•⁠  ⁠Obtener el inventario de vehículos en el taller.
+Poder realizar búsqueda sobre el inventario por el tipo de vehículo.
+•⁠  Dar entrada y salida de vehículos, evitar duplicados con la misma matrícula y VIN •⁠  ⁠Obtener la información de registro de los vehículos en el inventario.
+Esta información se codifica de la siguiente manera:
+Vehículos diesel: Matrícula + tipo de bomba de inyección Vehículos eléctricos: VIN + Voltaje + Corriente + Tipo de batería Vehículos de gasolina: Matricula + Tipos de combustible que usa.

+En caso que uno de los vehículos sea reconvertible, además de la información de registro se debe obtener los datos de reconversión: Matrícula + tipo de combustible que usará luego de reconvertido.

 # Vehicle Workshop Inventory Management System

 This is a Spring Boot application that provides inventory management for a vehicle workshop, with features like user authentication, vehicle tracking, and conversion history.